-I forget how many times I had answered this question in the past; some people outside of technology have never heard about UX design.
+I must remember how often I have answered this question; some people outside of technology have never heard about UX design.
 Okay, here is a summary:

 - Interaction Designers – These designers focus on the experience and function of a product; these UX designers try to connect what the user needs and the business goals—for example, designing the user experience emphasizing privacy and security in an app or what happens when a user clicks a button.
 The job of interaction designers is all about easy navigation.

 - UX Engineers – These designers translate and bring to life the functioning part of the user experience of an app or website.
-The job of a UX engineer is to build providing the best experience.
+The job of a UX engineer is to build and provide the best experience.

 - UX Program Managers – UX Managers ensure the design and building process moves according to plan from start to finish a product.